localstack/snowflake-docs/content/en/tutorials/aws-lambda-localstack-snowpark/index.md

 - You import the `snowflake.connector` module to establish a connection to the Snowflake database.
 - You define the `lambda_handler` function, which is the entry point for the Lambda function.
-- You define the `snowflake_params` dictionary with `snowflake.localhost.localstack.cloud` as the host to connect to the LocalStack Snowflake emulator.
+- You define the `snowflake_params` dictionary with `snowflake.localhost.localstack.cloud` as the host to connect to the Snowflake emulator.
 - You establish a connection to the Snowflake database using the `sf.connect` method.
 - You create a cursor object and execute a query to create a table.
 - You insert rows and execute an insert query with `executemany` and a query to select data from the table.